 To setup analysis criteria, select the Metrics tab in the Space of interest and click on the options icon (hamburger) to the left of the Metric graph name, then select edit.2)

-Update the Health and reporting criteria in the edit Metric dialog as show below and
+Update the Health and reporting criteria in the edit Metric dialog as shown below and

 SUBMIT your changes.